jgomes79/WallStreet/README.md

 4. WallStreetListAssets
     - Keeps balance of the assets you own

+Executing and working:

+1. First use the contract owner account to post sell orders because is the only account who owns assets
+2. Use the accounts page to select accounts with no balance and deposit tokens in this accounts.
+The tokens are transfered from owner account
+3. Use these accounts to buy assets from the market.
+Once an account owns assets, it can sell the assets to other account creating a little "stock market".

 Detected improvements:

-1. Connect with an external system to get assets price
+1. Now the asset price is set in each operation.
+It will be an improvment to connect with an external system to get assets price (¿Oraclize?)